algielen/RandomPicture/README.md

 # RandomPicture
 A simple Java app that shows a random picture from a directory tree.
 # How to make
+Run mvn package to create a JAR in target/shade/
-Add a `props.properties` file with the following properties
+Create `props.properties` file with the following properties
 ```
 path=YOUR_PATH_HERE
 defaultImage=heavybreathing.gif
 ```

-and run mvn package.
+and place it alongside the generated JAR.

 # How to run
 Launch the previously generated jar with `java -jar JAR_NAME`